yuyosa/CP3407/iteration_2.md

 ### Iteration 2 Retrospective
 Completed:
 * Task-1 (all developer), date completed: 16 July 2025
-Create a database to store user information, reservation history and cleaning staff's free time
+Create a website that allows users to view the availability of local cleaners in real time and filter by service type

 * Task-2 (all developer), date completed: 23 July 2025
 Build a database to store user accounts, book metadata, and transaction history